todd-herbert/heltec-eink-modules/docs/API.md

 ___
 ### `setFont()`

 Set the font to display when print()ing, either custom or default.
 Several fonts are included with this library, in the [Fonts folder](/src/Fonts/).
+Fonts can take up a bit of memory, so don't include too many!

 *This is an AdafruitGFX method*